pramnora/websitetemplates/README.md

 ----

+## USER INSTRUCTIONS

-These are some FREE web site templates
+These are some copyright free/FREE web site templates
 for visitors of my GitHub pages to both *download/use*...;
 so, please, very kindly, help yourself.